airvzxf/programming-ground-up-and-under-hood/release/ProgrammingGroundUp_v2020.11.26_github.md

 fits together.
 At the end of this book, you should be able to do the
 following:

--   Understand how a program works and interacts with other programs
+-   Understand how a program works and interacts with other programs.

--   Read other people's programs and learn how they work
+-   Read other people's programs and learn how they work.

--   Learn new programming languages quickly
+-   Learn new programming languages quickly.

--   Learn advanced concepts in computer science quickly
+-   Learn advanced concepts in computer science quickly.

 I will not teach you everything.
 Computer science is a massive field, especially when you combine the theory with the practice of computer